Giorgio Crescentini

 Giorgio Crescentini (born 8 March 1950) is a former Captain Regent of San Marino and a retired San Marinese footballer who heads the San Marino Football Federation.

 Biography

 Giorgio Crescentini was born on 8 March 1950 in San Marino.
 Crescentini graduated from the Urbino Sports High School in 1973 and played football in both Italy and his native San Marino.
-He first joined the Football Association of San Marino in 1977, and served as its vice-president from 1982-85 before becoming president in 1985.
+He first joined the Football Association of San Marino in 1977, and served as its vice-president from 1982 to 1985 before becoming president in 1985.
 Crescentini has been re-elected seven times.
 On 1 April 1984, Crescentini became Captain Regent of San Marino, co-serving with Gloriana Ranocchini until 1 October 1984.